dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 ### VuePress

 [VuePress](https://v2.vuepress.vuejs.org/) Vue-powered static site generator, is used as a static site generator for our documentation site.
 VuePress's root folder is within the folder `docs` in the Dialtone repository.
-Here are some short descriptions of the folders within `docs` and what they are responsible for.
+Here are some short descriptions of the folders within `docs` and what they are responsible for:

 - `docs/.vuepress`: This is where all VuePress-specific files are placed.
   - `baseComponents`: These are components that might be reused across the documentation site.